gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 With Gitpod contributors don’t need to go through a list of usually outdated setup instructions.
 Instead, they get exactly what they need for the project at hand with no additional effort.
 As a side-effect, any **works-on-my-machine** scenarios are eliminated as well, because every team-member uses the same working setup on the same kind of machine in the cloud.
 Since the __.gitpod.yml__ is versioned with the code, going back to old releases and branches becomes super easy, too.
 We call this [dev environment as code](/blog/dev-env-as-code).

-To optimize the experience further, the __.gitpod.yml__ accepts [further configuration](/docs/40_Configuration), where you can automatically start builds, watcher processes and dev servers in multiple terminals.
-You can configure how they open in the workbench and make sure the right ports are exposed and previews open automatically.
+To optimize the experience, the __.gitpod.yml__ accepts [further configuration](/docs/40_Configuration), where you can automatically start builds, watchers and dev servers in multiple terminals.
+You can configure how they appear in the IDE layout and hook up all your web ports and previews.

 As a project owner you should do everything you can to streamline the experience for contributors, so everybody including yourself can focus on being creative and writing code.
 Gitpod lets you automate the setup and make sure developers get beamed into a dev environment that really is ready to code.

 A great example is [ssloy's tinyraytracer project](https://github.com/ssloy/tinyraytracer/wiki).
 It's a tutorial for raytracing in C++ and is configured so it runs the build and automatically opens the rendered graphics.
-The author has even added Gitpod buttons to the individual steps in the tutorial to make it easier following along.
+The author has even added Gitpod buttons to individual steps in the tutorial to make following along easier.

 ![Tinyraytracer](./gitpod-launch/tinyrt.png)